-Their story arcs have snowballed together in movies like Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness, as well as WandaVision, The Falcon and The Winter Soldier, and Loki on Disney Plus.
-Basically, Marvel has legions of characters to play within its ongoing tapestry.
-So it’s time for one thing and one thing only: our ranking of the ten best MCU characters.
+Their story arcs have snowballed together in MCU movies like Spider-Man: No Way Home and Doctor Strange in the Multiverse of Madness, as well as WandaVision, The Falcon and The Winter Soldier, and Loki on Disney Plus.
+Basically, Marvel has legions of characters in its ongoing tapestry, so it’s time for one thing and one thing only: our ranking of the ten best MCU characters.

 Who are the best MCU characters?